Constantine Yankoglu: All About Hollywood’s Patricia Heaton’s ex-husband

 What do you do when your ex-wife becomes one of television’s biggest stars?
 If you’re Constantine Yankoglu, you disappear completely.

-While Patricia Heaton won awards and built a $40 million net worth, Constantine chose anonymity.
+After their divorce, Patricia Heaton continued her acting career, while Constantine Yankoglu preferred to remain out of the public eye.
 Patricia Heaton married David Hunt in 1990 and had four sons – their marriage has lasted over three decades.

 Constantine’s post-divorce life remains a mystery by design.
 According to his IMDb profile, he might have changed his name to Charles Yankoglu.